The COVID-19 vaccine is arriving on the scene none too soon, as the world is suffering from pandemic fatigue.

 The surge in coronavirus cases, hospitalizations and deaths underscores the fact we have let our collective guard down, and the coming fallout from Thanksgiving get-togethers is likely to add fuel to the already fast-spreading fire.

-Growing strain on the healthcare sector & increased awareness of employee health
+Growing strain on the healthcare sector and increased awareness of employee health

 The impact of the upswing is clearly evident in the healthcare sector.
 Our organization works with a number of occupational and employee health professionals at hospitals and health systems, and they wear the strain of taking care of those who take care of patients on their sleeves.
 Our healthcare clients are now eager to roll those sleeves up and get their COVID-19 vaccinations.